Mr Karting

 Shenington is best understood as a racing club rather than a walk-up leisure centre.
 It runs a full championship calendar — ten rounds across the 2026 season, including named meetings such as the SuperPrix and May Day Speedfest — for owner-drivers competing in recognised kart classes.
 It is the natural home for anyone serious about club and championship karting in the Midlands and Oxfordshire.

-That said, the club also provides a route in for newcomers, from a first arrive-and-drive taster through to full membership and championship racing.
+That said, the club also provides a route in for newcomers, from a Rookie Racing beginner day through to full membership and championship racing.
 If you simply want a one-off casual thrash with friends, a rental-focused centre may suit better; if you want to learn to race properly on a circuit steeped in history, Shenington is hard to beat.

 Because most activity is club racing and structured sessions rather than drop-in rental, it is essential to check the calendar and book in advance.
 Confirm current race dates, membership requirements, taster availability and prices directly with Shenington Kart Racing Club before travelling.